arturo-collado-rosell/Doppler_Processing_using_machine_learning/README.md

 + trainig_script.py -> This script will train and validate the NN.
 If you want you can modify de default NN model.
 This script will generate a folder with all the training and validation results, also with the trained NN model.

 ## Testing the trained NN with diferent experiments
+In the directory scripts/experiments you will find three different experiments.
+The script names are auto descriptives.

+## NN architecture study
+In the directory scripts/architectures_study you will find two python scripts, one for training different NN and the other for prediction time study